 Kovacik's exclusive examination into the Los Angeles Fire Department’s 911 response times prompted the Mayor to call for an audit of the LAFD.
 His reporting on the investigation surrounding President Clinton’s impeachment was included in the Kenneth Starr Report, and his groundbreaking expose into overcrowded LA animal shelters helped force the city to change its laws.

-Over the course of his career, Kovacik has been recognized with several industry accolades.
-He was named Television Journalist of the Year in 2013 at the 55th Annual Southern California Journalism Awards.
-He currently serves as President of the Los Angeles Press Club.
+Over the course of his career, Kovacik has been recognized with several industry accolades, including multiple Emmy, Golden Mike, AP and Murrow Awards.
+He received the Los Angeles Area Emmy award for outstanding hard news reporting in 2018 and was named Television Journalist of the Year in 2013 at the 55th Annual Southern California Journalism Awards.
+He is currently serving his third consecutive term as President of the Los Angeles Press Club, elected by his peers.

 Early in his career, Kovacik became the youngest anchor in the nation's largest television market, New York City, when he was named anchor of KCET's overnight venture, “Nightworld.”

 He is passionate about causes that impact Southern Californians and participates regularly in community events throughout the region.
 Kovacik is an avid supporter of animal-related causes and helps to raise awareness about the well-being of animals and the importance of pet adoption.
 Kovacik is a member of the Honorary Board of Operation Blankets of Love.

 Kovacik is an honors graduate of Brown University and Columbia University's Graduate School of Journalism, where he also graduated with honors.